onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 - strong benchmark-style interpretability for debugging structure
 - a practical setting where route-first repair decisions matter immediately

-But if the atlas is only ever read as an AI-only troubleshooting map, its deeper value stays partially hidden.
+But if the Atlas is only ever read as an AI-only troubleshooting map, its deeper value stays partially hidden.

 This document exists to show that the mother structure is not merely a domain-specific naming trick.